BlackOpsOne/Cheating-PSA/pages/Important-Notes.md

 Cheat Engine is a tool that allows you to read and write from memory, you can extract information from the game such as the next special round, and even change it.

 > [!CAUTION]
 > This is undetectable without the use of a third party program searching for it.
-You could also protect the game's memory externally, but that could potentially cause issues for any new community made tools.
+You could also protect the game's memory externally, but that could potentially cause issues for any community made tools.

 # [Next Page: The Solutions to Cheating in Zombies](/pages/Solutions-to-Cheating.md)